tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 * Damage to the neurovascular bundle during tube thoracostomy
 * Pain and skin infection at the site of tube thoracostomy

+# ~Question 24
+What are some complications of pneumothorax?

+[RIGHT] All options
+[WRONG] Cardiac Arrest
+[WRONG] Bronchopulmonary fistula
+[WRONG] Damage to the neurovascular bundle during tube thoracostomy

+# ~Question 33
+The healthcare provider is assisting during the insertion of a pulmonary artery catheter.
+Which of these, if assessed in the patient, would indicate the patient is experiencing a complication from the catheter insertion?

+[WRONG] Patient taking deeper breaths and that last longer during inspiration [WRONG] Excursion of the diaphragm by more than 3 cm [RIGHT] Tracheal deviation
+[WRONG] Vesicular breath sounds heard while auscultating

 # Consultations

 * Interventional radiologist
 * Thoracic surgeon
 * Pulmonology consultant

+# ~Question 24
+Who should consult a patient with pneumothorax?

+[RIGHT] All options
+[WRONG] Interventional radiologist
+[WRONG] Thoracic surgeon
+[WRONG] Pulmonology consultant

 # Deterrence and Patient Education
 Patients with pneumothorax should be educated that they should not travel by air or to remote areas until after the complete resolution of pneumothorax.
 Patients with high-risk occupations like scuba divers and pilots should be advised that they should not dive or fly until definitive surgical management of their pneumothorax is done.

 All patients are advised to stop smoking.
 They should be assessed for their will to quit smoking; they should be educated and provided pharmacotherapy if they decided to quit.

+# ~Question 24
+Should patients with pneumothorax be allowed to travel by air?

+[RIGHT] No
+[WRONG] Yes

 # Pearls and Other Issues